cblavier/changix/README.md

 Changix does not provide any UI widget, but you will be in good direction to write one into your Phoenix app.
 A demo webapp with source_code will be released very soon!

-Changix come with no runtime dependency, and can be used with any _Markdown_ parser.
+Changix comes with no runtime dependencies, and can be used with any _Markdown_ parser.
 A default behavior is implemented if [earmark](https://github.com/pragdave/earmark) markdown library is present.

 ## Installation